-Producing video content is great; video content typically performs better on social media channels and is a great way to capture more dynamically the event itself.
+Video content typically performs better on social media channels and is a great way to capture more dynamically the event itself.

 You can either live-stream your event from a mobile device onto Facebook and Twitter, or record, edit and release footage at a later date.

-Live-streaming is a great way of increasing accessibility to your event and bringing it to a wider audience.
+Live-streaming increases accessibility to your event and brings it to a wider audience.
 It is particularly suitable for lectures or debates, where you don't need multiple camera shots to capture the event in its entirety.

 Two of the easiest ways to stream an event is via periscope on Twitter, or as a Facebook live video.